spider-tronix/spidey-suite/spideyboot/PROTOCOL.md

 ### Reading device signature:

-For reading the signature bytes of the MCU which helps in its identification, the programmer sends :
+For reading the signature bytes of the MCU, which helps in its identification, the programmer sends :
 - ```SPIDEY_GETSIGBYTES``` character which corresponds to ASCII Character **BEL**.
 - ```SPIDEY_NODE_ACK``` character which corresponds to the ASCII character **BS**.